 Pro tip: If you run out of minutes and you haven’t set up Communications Credits billing and assign a Communications Credits license to your users, your users won’t be able to make calls.

 Calling Plan isn’t the only way to make and receive phone calls with Teams.
 An alternative option to consider is “Direct Routing with Phone System”.
 As the name implies, this solution still requires Phone System.
 However, it relegates Phone System to a licencing prerequisite — connecting Teams to a real PBX, delivering more sophisticated call controls while potentially being cheaper than Calling Plan.

-With Direct Routing, you have the freedom to choose your carrier, add additional telephony services and enjoy a complete corporate telephony solution.
+With Direct Routing, you have the freedom to choose your carrier, add additional telephony services and enjoy increased global coverage.

 At Callroute, we provide a Direct Routing service.
 Using our own solution as an example, with Callroute, you get:

-- Per-channel rather than per-user pricing: We charge per-channel/per-month, and the first channel is free.
-Multiple users can be added to each channel depending on business demand.
+- Per-channel rather than per-user pricing: We charge per-channel/per-month.
+Multiple users can be pooled across channels and geographies depending on business demand.
 This means you only pay for the capacity you need, rather than for every user like other Direct Routing providers.
 This offers significant cost savings.
 Autoscaling lets you increase channels in line with demand without worrying that customers will receive a busy tone.

 - Straightforward minutes: Per-minute overages are only charged at the standard Callroute tariff rate.
 That means if you go over your inclusive minutes bundle, any additional minutes you need will be charged at the standard Callroute tariff rate.
 Never get hit with an unexpected bill or fee.